dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **Amazon Web Services (AWS)**

 As we are going to use AWS EC2.
 We have tested this tutorial on eu-west-1 (Ireland) & ..... .
 To be on the safe side we suggest you pick one of these regions!
-Ensure you have created an IAM user  with rigths ec2:RunInstances &  ec2:DescribeImages Login to your AWS account and navigate to IAM
+Ensure you have created an IAM user  with rights ec2:RunInstances, ec2:DescribeImages & ec2:CreateTags
+Login to your AWS account and navigate to IAM
 ![](./images/preparation/awsconfigure.png)